Selling a home during a divorce often provides roadblocks and obstacles not usually present in a traditional sale.

 Who is going to maintain the yard and overall upkeep of the home is a major concern.
-In today’s market curb appeal is vital.
+In today’s market, curb appeal is vital.

-Using Curb Appeal To Sell Your Home
+Using Curb Appeal to Sell Your Home

-How Curb Appeal Affects The Sale
+How Curb Appeal Affects the Sale

 The overall attractiveness of your home is curb appeal.
-It’s the gateway to making buyers want to see more. features such as landscaping, physical exterior and the overall facade of your home are extremely important.
+It’s the gateway to making buyers want to see more.
+Features such as landscaping, physical exterior, and the overall façade of your home are extremely important.
 You need to thoroughly consider and perfect their presentation to buyers.
 Make the buyers want to come in.

 Solidify that you care by displaying a well-maintained lawn and exterior.
 Display to potential buyers that you take pride in your home.

 Your walkway serves as the portal to your home.
 Preparing the entrance will definitely gain you points with buyers.
-The walkway, landings, and front door should all mesh together helping to provide an appealing journey from the street walk to the front door.
+The walkway, landings, and front door should all mesh together, helping to provide an appealing journey from the street walk to the front door.